tensorflow/community/rfcs/20181116-saved-model.md

 ### Devices

-Functions will always be traced outside of any device scope, and we will rely on the placement of the `PartitionedCallOp` for a "default" device.
+Functions will be traced outside of any device scope, and we will rely on the placement of the `PartitionedCallOp` for a "default" device.
 So no special treatment is needed to switch devices between export and import: just call the imported function in a device scope.

 Device placements specified within the function body will be hard-coded in the SavedModel, and aside from library code needing to place things on the CPU, we should discourage `tf.device` within graph functions so devices aren't hard-coded for export.